A SMEQA hiring action has multiple roles involved.

 The HR specialist ensures that the hiring action adheres to merit system principles and controls all messaging to applicants about the hiring process.
 As with all hiring actions, the HR specialist is responsible for any HR functions related to the hiring action.

 The HR specialist ensures that prohibitive personnel practices are trained against and monitored for throughout an action and trains/monitors SMEs such that SMEs can conduct assessment activities independently with HR review of case file materials.
 Depending on the nature of assessments used, an HR Specialist may be assisted by an I/O psychologist.
 In a multi-agency action where certificates are shared with other agencies (per the Competitive Service Act), the HR specialist handles the mechanics of sharing the cert with other agencies.
 The HR specialist should have a designated backup in case of unexpected outages and must be DE certified to run a competitive action using SMEQA.

 The Project Manager is responsible for delivering the hiring action by tracking required actions, scheduling meetings, and supporting the other roles.

 The project manager works closely with the sponsor and with the HR specialist throughout the action.
 This includes coordinating the moving pieces, setting up trainings, tracking SME participation, and managing the document flow for the action - along with the other steps described throughout this site.
 They may have an HR background but may also be new to hiring work and be designated by the sponsor, the hiring manager, or the HR specialist.
 The HR specialist may serve as the project manager for an action, however, often a separate individual is designated to this role.

-The sponsor leads the hiring managers and SMEs, supporting the action either via funding and/or participation in the hiring process.
-The sponsor can provide SMEs, engage stakeholders, and/or assist with job analysis.
+Sponsors leads the cohort of hiring managers and SMEs, supporting the action via funding and/or participation in the hiring process.
+A sponsor might provide SMEs, engage stakeholders, and/or assist with job analysis.
 The sponsor "makes the call" with HR leadership on the specific grade levels/position for an action after gathering agency needs in the space.
-In conflicts between SMEs, the sponsor or their designee resolves those conflicts in partnership with HR.
+In conflicts between SMEs, the sponsor or their designee resolves those conflicts, in partnership with HR.